aishwaryachanda21/customer_segmentation/README.md

 ---

-## Week 4 — Streamlit Dashboard & Model Serving
+## Phase 4 — Streamlit Dashboard & Model Serving

-**Goal:** Surface all analysis from Weeks 1–3 in an interactive dashboard — making the segmentation, retention data, and churn model accessible without running a single script or opening a notebook.
+**Goal:** Surface all analysis from Phases 1–3 in an interactive dashboard — making the segmentation, retention data, and churn model accessible without running a single script or opening a notebook.

 ### App structure (`app/`)